Sacrifice a little accuracy for a lot more comprehensive coverage

-However, in my view Google Scholar has played a major role in “democratising” citation analysis (see also Harzing & Mijhardt, 2015).
+However, in my view Google Scholar has played a major role in “democratising” citation analysis (see also Harzing & Mijnhardt, 2015).
 With Publish or Perish everyone with a computer and Internet access can run bibliometric searches.
 Not surprisingly, the software is used all over the world, from individual academics and librarians in more than 80 countries to governments departments (e.g. US Dept of Energy, US Environmental Protection Agency, US Agency for International Development), from grant giving agencies (e.g. SSHRC in Canada, CNRS in France) to research laboratories (e.g. Microsoft, Hewlett Packard, IBM).

 PoP used at both highly ranked and emerging countries' universities

 It is particularly gratifying to note that the software is widely used at highly ranked universities such as Harvard, Stanford, MIT, Oxford, and Cambridge, universities that have comprehensive access to commercial alternatives.
-However, it is even more satisfying to see its equally high use at under-resourced universities in countries such as Armenia, Botswana, Mongolia, Paraguay, Tajikistan, and Uruguay.
+However, it is even more satisfying to see its equally high use at under-resourced universities in countries such as Armenia, Botswana, Mongolia, Paraguay, Tajikistan, Uruguay, and Venezuela (see below).
 More generally, there are over a thousand libraries worldwide that list the software as a free alternative to Scopus and the Web of Science.
 Google Scholar and Publish or Perish clearly fill a need!

 PoP used to improve transparancy and meritocracy